chencn2020/SimpleIQA/README.md

 We sincerely thank these following great public repositories:

 - [MoCo](https://github.com/facebookresearch/moco) and [PromptIQA](https://github.com/chencn2020/PromptIQA) : The code structure is partly based on their open repositories.
 - [IQA-PyTorch](https://github.com/chaofengc/IQA-PyTorch): This project is inspired by the great repository.
-And parts of the model architecture (CLIPIQA+) are adapted from it.
+And parts of the model architecture (CLIPIQA, TOPIQ_NR) are adapted from it.
 - [HyperIQA](https://github.com/SSL92/hyperIQA), [MANIQA](https://github.com/IIGROUP/MANIQA)

 ## Stars ⭐️